 A great Engineering Culture is critical to the success of a tech business.

-While I think a company's Engineering Culture is something that gets built by our daily actions and behaviour rather than following a bunch of written rules, at Product ML I felt there were a few principles we all breathed, and were worth sharing.
+While I think a company's Engineering Culture is fostered by our daily actions and behaviour rather than following a bunch of written rules, at Product ML I felt there were a few principles we all breathed, and were worth sharing.

-And there The Shortest Programmers Handbook was born:
+And there The Shortest Programmer Handbook was written:

 Be a good citizen